 One of my great joys as a self-help writer is to take a classic life advice cliche and pick a fight with it.
 These ideas have meaning and value, and there’s usually a good reason they persist.
 But if we never challenge them or give them any nuance, we can slip into problematic patterns while losing the original intent of those ideas.

 And that’s why I think you really should judge people.

 System 2 handles our deep thinking, complex processing, and evaluation of ideas.
-It is relatively slow and energy-consuming, but also reliable and accurate.
+It is relatively slow and energy-consuming but also reliable and accurate.

-System 1, largely operating in the more primitive parts of the physical brain, works quickly and delivers assessments and info right when we need them.
+System 1, mainly operating in the more primitive parts of the brain, works quickly and delivers assessments and info right when we need them.
 Its speed is both a strength and a weakness.
 It functions on limited information and simple rules to help us respond to situations quickly.
 In other words, it judges.
 Often to life-saving effect.

 System 1 is constantly making judgments to help keep us happy and healthy.
 Think of when you pull your hand back from a hot stove, startle at the sight of an unexpected animal or bug, jump out of the way of a speeding car, or turn away from rotten food.
 That’s System 1, making quick-action judgment calls to keep you safe and thriving long before System 2 shows up.

-System 2 is reliable, but inefficient.
-System 1 lacks precision, but makes up for it with speed.
-We need both of these, working together, for a thriving life.
+System 2 is reliable but inefficient.
+System 1 lacks precision but makes up for it with speed.
+We need both of these working together for a thriving life.

 Is Judging Someone a Bad Thing?